 It won’t be easy for all children to follow the schedule.
 I recommend having a special toy/animal to ease the process.
 You can even sleep with the animal for a few nights, so it has your scent.
 Bringing a family picture for your child to carry around with them can also dampen any negative emotions.
-Having a dropoff checklist ready to go ensures you don’t forget any of these items and trigger more stress from your child.
-It is important to tell your child that you love them and that you will be back after a particular activity (lunchtime, nap time, or outdoor play).
+Having a dropoff checklist ready to go ensures you don’t forget any of these items and trigger more stress from your kid.
+It is important to tell your child that you love them and will be back after a particular activity (lunchtime, nap time, or outdoor play).
 This way, your child can anticipate your return.
-Finally, I would also ask the childcare workers to have one teacher stay with your child until he/she is comfortable.
-This way, he/she will have the opportunity to bond with that teacher and build trust with them.
+Finally, I would also ask the childcare workers to have one teacher stay with your child until they are comfortable.
+This way, they will have the opportunity to bond with that teacher and build trust with them.
 Within one hour, most kids are feeling safe.
 Do your due diligence and ensure this is an option when your family drops off the baby or toddler.

-It’s not a good idea to try and trick your child during drop-off by leaving when they’re distracted or telling them you’ll be back in a few minutes.
+It’s not a good idea to try and trick your baby during dropoff by leaving when they’re distracted or telling them you’ll be back in a few minutes.
 It is better to say a short goodbye, give your child the necessary information, and be on your way.
-Lying to them will only break the sense of trust and make drop off even harder the next time.
+Lying to them will only break the sense of trust and make dropoff even harder the next time.
 Honesty from parents can go a long way in fostering trust and comfort.
 Within several weeks, toddlers feel comfortable when parents leave.

 For an infant, I would have a 2-week transition that looks similar to this:

-I recommend that you return to your child when he/she is not crying; this way, you can praise them for doing a great job while you were away.
+I recommend that you return to your child when they are not crying; this way, you can praise them for doing a great job while you were away.
 This will also leave them with positive emotions about their time spent at childcare.
-The child will notice that each time you’ve returned, they were happy and eventually keep up the right behavior.
+In addition, the child will notice that each time you’ve returned, they were happy and eventually keep up the proper behavior.

-I have made this transition long because while most infants can handle 4 hours of being away from their secure attachment (parent) with a few sad moments, anything longer can be much harder on the child and negatively affect the experience.
-If you have flexibility with your work, I would recommend the above for a few weeks and then extend the time once your child is more comfortable with the facility, routine, and teachers.
+I have made this transition long because while most babies and infants can handle 4 hours away from their secure attachment (from family members) with a few sad moments, anything longer can be much harder on the baby and negatively affect the experience.
+If you have flexibility with your work, I recommend the above for a few weeks and then extend the time once your child is more comfortable with the facility, routine, and teachers.

 Even if you make sure every aspect of your dropoff is perfect, likely, your child will still cry (you may too)!
 Especially if you have been with your baby at home during maternity leave, you may struggle with this transition as well.
 It’s a normal reaction that doesn’t need to be punished.
-Be prepared for tears, and be careful not to project too much frustration on your child.
+Be prepared for tears, and be careful not to project too much frustration on your baby.

-Speak to the childcare facility supervisor to ensure they can work with you and your child to ensure a smooth transition.
+Speak to the childcare facility supervisor to ensure they can work with you and your baby to ensure a smooth transition.